CNR-IN-MatMod/BetaCell2019/README.md

 We have mathematically described the effects of incretins on cytosolic Ca2+ and on the glucose mediated amplifying pathway of insulin secretion.
 Based on experimental data in healthy subjects, we have concluded that GIP and GLP-1 increase insulin secretion rate by a transient Ca2+ increase and by potentiating the amplifying pathway.
 We found that potentiation of the amplifying pathway, described as an incretin-dependent factor Kincr>1, is key characteristic of GIP and GLP-1 action.

+## Supplental Material for the paper

+The [Supplemental material](SI/Supplemental_Material.pdf) which accompanies the manuscript is provided this repository's `SI` directory (one PDF file).

 ## Model structure

 The model extends [Grespan-Mari's beta-cell model](http://diabetes.diabetesjournals.org/content/67/3/496.abstract)